SNO7E-G/SecurePassManager/SECURITY.md

 We take security vulnerabilities very seriously.
 If you discover a security issue, please follow these steps for responsible disclosure:

 1. **Do not disclose the vulnerability publicly**
-2. **Email the details to security@example.com** or use GitHub's Security Advisory feature
+2. **Use GitHub's Security Advisory feature** to report the issue privately
 3. **Include detailed information** about the vulnerability and steps to reproduce
 4. **Wait for confirmation** before disclosing publicly